In this document, we explain some of the common concepts and terminology that the Quintype CMS uses.

 To configure the list of attributes and possible values, please click here: .

 Entities are a flexible way to store structured information in Quintype.
-Each entity has a schema, refered to as the “type” of the entity.
+Each entity has a schema, referred to as the “type” of the entity.

-The schema of the entity may various fields as either mandatory or optional, including fields which link to other entities.
+The schema of the entity may have various fields as either mandatory or optional, including fields that link to other entities.